 Jennifer Siebel Newsom is a filmmaker, speaker, actress and advocate for women, girls and their families.
 She wrote, directed and produced the 2011 award-winning documentary Miss Representation and subsequently launched MissRepresentation.org, a call-to-action organization that provides women and girls the tools to realize their full potential.
 She is currently CEO of the organization.

 Now based in Argentina, Sharon Haywood is a Canadian freelance writer and editor who is a regular contributor to global discussions around female image and self-esteem.
-Since 2009, she has been co-editor for AdiosBarbie.com, a website that promotes healthy body image for folks of all sizes, ages, races, cultures, abilities and sexual identities.
-She is also a virtual member of the London-based AnyBody team, part of the international movement, Endangered Bodies.
+Since 2009, Sharon has been a virtual member of the London-based AnyBody team, part of the international movement Endangered Bodies.

 Dr. Christina Berton is a self-esteem expert and founded the Amara Pro Self-Esteem Foundation in Mexico.
 Her work with the Foundation has reached the lives of more than 400,000 women and girls since its inception in 2008.